-Open to immediate family members of current WC faculty.
-Award is up to 50% tuition.
-Requires a minimum 3.0 GPA, full-time, degree-seeking enrollment, and official admission.
-A minimum cumulative WC 3.0 GPA and full-time enrollment is required for renewal.
+Open to immediate family members of current WC faculty and part-time employees.
+Scholarship amount is between 25%-100% off tuition depending on the number of classes the faculty member teaches per year.
+The recipient must be degree-seeking, enrolled full-time.
+A minimum resident WC 3.0 GPA and full-time enrollment is required for renewal.